Topic Detection and Tracking with Time-Aware Document Embeddings: Related Work

 TDT systems vary in how they model the timestamps of the news stories.
 Some online approaches combine the time element implicitly by sorting documents in chronological order, dividing them with time slicing, and processing each slice \cite{allan1998topic,yang1998study,dai2010two,hu2017adaptive}.
 Other work uses decay functions to extract sparse time features \cite{yang1998study,brants2003system,li2005probabilistic,he2010keep,ribeiro2017unsupervised,miranda2018multilingual,saravanakumar2021event}.
-None of the previous work has used temporal embeddings to represent time for the TDT task.
+However, none of the previous work has used temporal embeddings to represent time for the TDT task.
+This work aims to introduce a popular temporal embedding method from \citet{devlin2018bert} to TDT such that the fused document embedding contains both temporal and semantic information for clustering.